You are currently viewing 12 photos from my long layover in Kyiv in 2017 (and a preview of 2 of the best tips for cheap travel)

 CAD?
 Or PLN? (photo credit: Andrew D’Amours/Flytrippers)

-Many of the current invasion’s refugees have gone to Poland, so maybe they’ll now recognize the neighboring country’s flag.
+Many of the current invasion’s refugees have gone to Poland, so maybe Ukrainian currency exchanges will now recognize the neighboring country’s flag.

 Sign up for our free newsletter